image-source-control/image-source-control/readme.txt

 - rewrite of the block options to make them more stable
 - improved settings page visually and for more clarity
 - introduced option to reindex image-post relations again
+- introduced `isc_sources_list_override_output` filter to allow overriding the output of a source list
-- introduced `isc_list_shortcode_empty_output` shortcode to allow output when a list of sources is empty
+- introduced `isc_source_list_empty_output` filter to allow output when a list of sources is empty
 - fixed showing the sources list on single pages when the "list below content" was disabled while the same option for archive pages was
 - fixed indexing post content for images when the post is saved in the block editor
 - fixed infinite loops breaking autosave feature in the block editor